6 Introduction to dating methods and the role of stratigraphy in understanding geologic history

 Relative geologic age refers to the order in which geologic events occurred.
 It is studied by stratigraphy, science of strata, or geologic layers.

-Relative geologic age is established, based on the order in which layers of sediment are stacked, with the younger layer originally on top.
+Relative geologic age is established by stratigraphic laws, based on the order in which layers of sediment are stacked, with the younger layer originally on top.
 By using the principles of relative geologic age, the sequence of geologic events — what happened first, what happened next, what happened last — can be established.

 Absolute geologic age refers to how long ago a geologic event occurred or a rock formed, in numeric terms; for example, “these rocks are 65.5 million years old”.
 It is studied mainly by geochronology based on geochemistry and/or physics.